mozilla/ensemble-transposer/README.md

 ensemble-transposer can easily enhance any data that adheres to [this format](https://public-data.telemetry.mozilla.org/prod/usage_report_data/v1/master/fxhealth.json).
-Let us know if you have any questions about this format or if you have a dataset that you would like us to spruce up.
+It can also process Redash dashboards (see this [example configuration file](docs/example-redash-config.json)).
+Let us know if you have any questions or if you have a dataset that you would like us to spruce up.

 ## API